 Beachmere Inn, 62 Beachmere Place, Ogunquit, ME 03907 | 207-646-2021

 Ocean front accommodations in the heart of Ogunquit on the Marginal Way with breathtaking ocean views.
 Luxury suites and unique rooms, fireplaces, kitchenettes, private balconies or patios.
 Enjoy an on-site spa, exercise room and hot tub.
 Reception rooms for weddings, meetings and events.
 Beachmere Inn is a leader in guest services, event coordination and hospitality.
 A stunning location perfect for weddings, elopements, vow renewals, rehearsal dinners, bridal showers and even bachelor - bachelorette weekend getaways.
 Open year round.
 Walk to everything in town or enjoy drinks from our ocean view Blue Bistro.

 Massachusetts Rock Climbing

 Whether a novice or seasoned rock climber, Massachusetts is a great place to grab some outdoor adventure and hang from a few cliffs.
-Not only does Massachusetts provide many quality outdoor climbing areas during the summer months, this state also offers some great rock climbing centers and climbing schools to choose from as well.
-A few great natural climbing spots include Chapel Ledges and Rose Ledges in Western MA, Quincy Quarries and Rattlesnake Rocks in the greater Boston area, and Berlin Boulder, College Rock and Crow Hill in central MA.
+Not only does Massachusetts provide many quality outdoor climbing areas during the summer months, but this state also offers some great rock climbing centers and climbing schools to choose from as well.
+A few great natural climbing spots include Chapel Ledges and Rose Ledges in Western MA, Quincy Quarries and Rattlesnake Rocks in the greater Boston area, and Berlin Boulder, College Rock, and Crow Hill in central MA.
 There are plenty of places to climb in Massachusetts.